tinnguyen96/my-personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Tin Nguyen is a PhD Student at MIT.
 He is advised by Tamara Broderick.
-His research develops computational methods for inference and sensitivity detection in Bayesian inference.
+His research develops computational methods for inference and sensitivity detection in Bayesian models.
 {style="text-align: justify;"}